Given that Mickey Mouse’s roots are in California, it’s no surprise where he chooses to spend his vacation: Hawaii.

 The Disney Aulani Luau: Ka Wa’A

 The showcase event during a family’s stay at Aulani is the Ka Wa’a luau.
 We got all dressed up after our Painted Sky laua makeover, and then got rained out.
-Fear not, Stuffed Suitcase tells you everything you need to know about the Ka Wa’a luau in this guide.
+The resort offers refunds in the case of inclement weather.
+These seats sell out well in advance of your arrival, too, so book your luau seats immediately after your hotel room.

 For shopping on site, the main gift shop resembles many Disney resort gift shops you’ve been to.
 There is a variety of character merchandise, toys, and apparel.
-There are also vacation essentials in sundries and basic groceries.
+There are also vacation essentials, sundries, and basic groceries.
 Local food-based gifts like macadamia nuts and Kona coffee sets make good souvenirs or gifts.

 There’s a more formal store across the way, Hale Manu, that sells upscale resort clothing, sandals, jewelry, and housewares with a golden pineapple theme.
-They were also limited-edition Kate Spade hand bags and accessories with a Minnie Mouse motif.
+Kate Spade hand bags and accessories with a Minnie Mouse motifs stood out.

 Guests seeking a really Disney vacation can find it at Aulani, too.
 Disney character meals, Moana meet and greets, hidden Mickeys are all there.
 There’s a perfect balance for those seeking two styles of vacations.
 For Disney regulars, they will be happy to see many vacation elements and programs from other destinations here, too like Photopass photographers.